-- Understand and be able to solve macroeconomic models with incomplete markets (in particular, the concepts of idiosyncratic uncertainty, borrowing constraint, and stationarity issues as covered in partial and general equilibrium setups)
+- Understand and be able to solve macroeconomic models with heterogeneous workers and firms (in particular, the concepts of idiosyncratic uncertainty, misallocation, borrowing constraints, and stationarity issues as covered in partial and general equilibrium setups)

-- Understand the search and matching theory applied to macroeconomic models of the labour market (in particular, concepts such as labour market tightness and reservation wages as determinants of the unemployment rate)
+- Understand the search theory applied to macroeconomic models of the labour market (in particular, how search frictions can be used to rationalize the existence of unemployment and wage inequality)

 The course consists of lectures (24 hours) and exercise sessions (8 hours), where solutions to the homework assignments are discussed.
-Participation in lectures and exercise sessions is not mandatory, but completing 40% of the homework assignments is required for taking the exam.
+Participation in lectures and exercise sessions is not mandatory.
 There is a written final exam based on the lecture material and the homework assignments.
 The homework assignments consist of analytical exercises.
 They familiarise the student with the theory and calculations typically required in applying and extending the models that have been studied in the lecture.

 The course builds upon the contents of Advanced Macroeconomics 1.

-The course builds upon the models studied in the Advanced Macroeconomics 1 course, further introducing uncertainty, capital market incompleteness and general equilibrium stochasticity.
-As another application of recursive and stochastic macroeconomic models, it introduces search and matching theory for the analysis of labour market issues.
+The course builds upon the models studied in the Advanced Macroeconomics 1 course, further introducing uncertainty, market frictions and firm dynamics.
+As another application of recursive and stochastic macroeconomic models, it introduces search theory for the analysis of labour market issues.

 Course material is delivered through the course website.
-The website also contains moderated discussion groups that support learning.
 Problem sets are designed to support learning of the course material.

-The grade on a scale from 0 (fail) to 5 is based on the points earned in the final exam.
-At least 40% of the homework assignments must be completed to take the exam.
+The grade on a scale from 0 (fail) to 5 is based on the points earned in the final exam (70%) and in the homework assignments (30%).